albert118/ProjectPM/README.md

 # webapp_ProjectPM

 A Django project for Project PM's website & online-beta application development.
 This is the precursor to the iOS & Android app projects (TODO: Add github links).
-Website runs a MySQL database backend for website data as well as user data storage purposes.
+An Apache webserver manages the site, file hosting as well as MySQL database.

 Software versions:
 Python 3.6.8